+44 (band): Musical style and influences

 +44's original electronic influence is an undercurrent throughout the band's music, although electronic has been overtaken by guitar.
 Many tracks display a traditional punk sound (with a much more melodic touch), but also highlight electronica as a key influence.
 Many critics noticed the similarity between the sound of the music of +44 and Blink-182's final album before their break-up, Blink-182 (2003).
 Its similarity is featured by the soft verse and loud chorus explosion as heard on their single "Stay Together for the Kids".

 The band's sole studio album, When Your Heart Stops Beating, was largely inspired by other bands such as The Postal Service, Missing Persons, and The Cure.
 The album has been described stylistically as pop-punk, emo pop, and alternative rock.
+Screen Rant described the band's sound as "a wave of nostalgic pop-punk that perfectly captures the sound of its era."